kittykg/neural-dnf-mt-policy-learning/README.md

 For detailed results in table, please refer to the paper.

+### Reproducibility

-In most cases, the results can be reproduced with the configs given in this repo.
-For detailed hyperparameters, please refer to the paper's Appendix.
+For detailed hyperparameters, please refer to the paper's Appendix as well as the yaml files in `conf/`.

 ## Citation